awsdocs/amazon-eks-user-guide/doc_source/fargate-logging.md

    aws iam create-policy --policy-name eks-fargate-logging-policy --policy-document file://permissions.json
    ```

 1. Attach the IAM policy to the pod execution role specified for your Fargate profile with the following command\.
 Replace `111122223333` with your account ID\.
-Replace `AmazonEKSFargatePodExecutionRole` with your Pod execution role \(for more information, see [Create a Fargate Pod execution role](fargate-getting-started.md#fargate-sg-pod-execution-role)\)\.
+Replace `AmazonEKSFargatePodExecutionRole` with your Pod execution role \(for more information, see [Step 2: Create a Fargate Pod execution role](fargate-getting-started.md#fargate-sg-pod-execution-role)\)\.

    ```
    aws iam attach-role-policy \